 The films in the Crossovers series have been generated from Performance Matters creative research projects.

-Three of the Crossovers activities have developed from commissioned dialogues and events for Trashing Performance (2010-11) –
+Three of the films have developed from commissioned dialogues and events for Trashing Performance (2010-11) –

 Gavin Butt and Ben Walters’ directorial debut, the documentary This is Not a Dream, charts an underground story of artist’s DIY use of moving image technology, from Warhol’s Factory to contemporary London club performance.

-Mel Brimfield’s This is Performance Art (Part Two) spoofs the format of the television documentary to tell a history rich in fabulation, willfully and irreverently intertwining stories of twentieth-century experimental theatre and cabaret.
+Mel Brimfield’s This is Performance Art (Part Two) spoofs the format of the television documentary to mark the fragmentary and unreliable nature of performance art’s historical record.

-Other films in the Crossovers series have developed from Performing Idea (2009-10) and take the form of filmed exchanges between Adrian Heathfield and leading intellectuals from diverse disciplines whose work has significant impact upon the understanding of contemporary culture and performance.
+Other films in the Crossovers series have developed from Performing Idea (2009-10) and take the form of exchanges between Adrian Heathfield and leading intellectuals from diverse disciplines whose work has significant impact upon the understanding of contemporary culture and performance -